Rebuild Our Sierra, non-profit fund aimed at helping Creek Fire victims

-SHAVER LAKE, California (KSEE) — The Shaver Lake community plans to bounce back stronger after the devastation from the Creek Fire.
+SHAVER LAKE, California (KGPE) — The Shaver Lake community plans to bounce back stronger after the devastation from the Creek Fire.

 The Shaver Lake Visitors Bureau has started the Rebuild Our Sierra Fund, a grassroots effort with a goal to raise $1 million in one year.